gordielachance/archive-remote-images/readme.txt

 == Installation ==

 1. Upload the plugin to your blog and Activate it.
-2. Setup the plugin in the Media menu -> Archive Remote Images.
+2. Setup the plugin in the Settings menu -> Archive Remote Images.
 3. Edit a post with remote images, and check "Archive Remote Images".

 == Frequently asked questions ==